 - Washer and dryer

-- Kitchen appliances such as the oven, range, and garbage disposal1
+- Kitchen appliances such as the oven, range, and garbage disposal

 *Don’t be afraid to ask questions!
 Most plans include the above items as part of the warranty, but they may only cover certain brands or types of appliances and systems.

-When it comes to what a home warranty does NOT cover, these are the items not generally included in a warrant:
+When it comes to what a home warranty does NOT cover, these are the items not generally included in a warranty:

 - Outdoor items such as sprinklers

 - Faucet repairs are not covered under all plans